kaayce/splitly/README.md

       - For first time setup:
         - `make init` to install dependencies, load the database fixtures
         - `make start` to start the container, generate schema, migrate & seed the database, and start the server.
+        - Use `make db-stop` to stop the container.
         - You can find useful information about the Makefile commands within the Makefile itself.
       - For subesequent runs:
           - `pnpm dev`  to start the server.